m-kosik/se_project/README.md

 `git clone https://github.com/m-kosik/se_project.git`
 or by downloading the repository manually as a ZIP file and extracting in the parent directory.
 3. Create a virtual environment.
 It is recommended to use a virtual environment to avoid conflicts between various package versions.
 To create a virtual evironment, you can follow the [official Python documentation](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments).
 Please make sure you create an environment with Python 3.
-4. Activate the virtual environment and install dependecies which are listed in `requirements.txt`:
+4. Activate the virtual environment, enter the downloaded `se_project` directory and install dependecies which are listed in `requirements.txt` by typing:
 `pip install -r requirements.txt`
-5. Enter into the `app` directory (the same directory in which `user_stats.py` is located) and run the Python file `user_stats.py`:
+5. Enter the `app` directory and run:
 `python3 user_stats.py`
 7. Finally, open the address http://localhost:8080/ in your web browser.
 This is where you should find the app.